denliehoo/multi-swap/README.md

 # To do list / Progress:

 ## To do
-- Refactor and combine CryptoSwapItem.js and CryptoSwapToItem.js into just CryptoSwapItem.js
 - Add getAmountOut function in smart contract to display how many ERC20/ETH can be receive from the swap (in preview swap modal)
 - Add events to smart contract (so that can detect when swap is pending and finished)
 - connect smart contract to frontend (start with ropsten)